itslenny39/itslenny39/README.md

 ---
 ### 🕑 What I'm planning to do in the future:
-I'm planning to do many things, including but not only:
+I'm planning to do many things with C#, including but not only:
 - [ ] A set of games including TicTacToe, Rock Paper Scissors etc.
 - [ ] A color picker & REST API
 - [ ] A HTTP request GUI client